 for any $\varepsilon>0$ and all sufficiently large $Q$

 }

-Little is know about the general case for $\#S\ge2$.
+Little is known about the general case for $\#S\ge2$.
 However, Bernik, Budarina and O'Donnell \cite{BBO18} established that when $n=3$ and $S=\{\infty,p\}$, for any $\varepsilon>0$ we have that

 holds for all sufficiently large $Q$ if $\frac{3\varepsilon}{20}\le \nu_\infty+\nu_p \le \frac{6}{5}$.
-In turn, Budarina, Dickinson and Yuan \cite{BDY12} verified that if $n\ge3$, $S=\{\infty,p\}$ and $\bm\nu=(\nu,\nu)$, that is $\nu_\infty=\nu_p=\nu$, then
+In turn, Budarina, Dickinson and Yuan \cite{BDY12} verified that if $n\ge3$, $S=\{\infty,p\}$ and $\boldsymbol{\nu}=(\nu,\nu)$, that is $\nu_\infty=\nu_p=\nu$, then

-\section{Key Lemma on polynomials}
+\section{Key Lemma on Polynomials}

-In this section we state and discuss the following statement, which is instrumental in establishing all the new results of this paper.
-In short, it allows us to find many irreducible polynomials with preset sizes of height and derivatives.
+{\colorblue{}We begin by stating the following lemma, which is instrumental in establishing the main results of this paper.
+It allows us to construct many irreducible polynomials whose height and derivatives have prescribed sizes.